aegorovspb/aegorovspb/README.md

 <h1 align="center">Hi there, I'm Andrew
 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
-<h3 align="center">Big data analyst and game designer.
-I'm living in Turkey at this moment.</h3>
+<h3 align="center">Big data analytics, with experience in data analysis in the construction industry.
+I live in Turkey at the moment.</h3>

-This is my repository with projects completed as part of the course "Data Analyst" from Yandex.The workshop.
-At the moment I am looking for a project or a job as a Data Analyst in the game industry, I am also considering proposals for the position of a game designer.
+This is my repository with projects completed as part of the "Data Analyst" course from Yandex.Workshop.
+At the moment I am looking for a project or job Big Data Analyst in any field, remotely or with the possibility of relocation.

-- graduated from Yandex courses.The workshop
+- Experience as a data analyst
-- has completed its own small project as a game designer
+- Graduated from Yandex.workshop courses
-- I love creative and challenging tasks
+- As a hobby, I ended my small game project